South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 South Florida Performance Insights

-- The Bulls' +375 scoring differential (outscoring opponents by 11.7 points per game) is a result of scoring 71.0 points per game (70th in college basketball) while allowing 59.3 per outing (58th in college basketball).
+- The Bulls are outscoring opponents by 11.7 points per game with a +375 scoring differential overall.
+They put up 71 points per game (70th in college basketball) and give up 59.3 per contest (58th in college basketball).

-- In conference matchups, South Florida tallies more points per contest (72.7) than its overall average (71.0).

-- The Bulls are putting up 75.3 points per game in home games.
-In away games, they are averaging 69.8 points per contest.
+- With 72.7 points per game in AAC games, South Florida is scoring 1.7 more points per game in conference games compared to its season average (71 PPG).

-- South Florida is allowing 56.7 points per game this year at home, which is 1.8 fewer points than it is allowing in road games (58.5).
+- South Florida is giving up 56.7 points per game this year in home games, which is 1.8 fewer points than it is allowing when playing on the road (58.5).

-- On offense, the Bulls have picked up their production slightly over their last 10 games, scoring 73.6 points per contest over that span compared to the 71.0 they've racked up over the course of this season.
+- The Bulls have seen an uptick in scoring recently, putting up 73.6 points per game in their last 10 contests, 2.6 points more than the 71 they've scored this year.

 Marquette Performance Insights

-- The Golden Eagles outscore opponents by 7.1 points per game (posting 65.0 points per game, 181st in college basketball, and conceding 57.9 per outing, 36th in college basketball) and have a +219 scoring differential.
+- The Golden Eagles outscore opponents by 7.1 points per game (posting 65 points per game, 181st in college basketball, and allowing 57.9 per contest, 36th in college basketball) and have a +219 scoring differential.

 © 2023 Data Skrive.
 All rights reserved.